Simple jukebox written in Go.

 That’s why I’ve rewritten my Jukebox as a Java Spring Boot program.
 This way I can control my jukebox with a web browser.

-I’ve also installed my jukebox on a Raspberry Pi now, which streams the music with pulseaudio-dlna to my network receiver.
+I’ve installed my jukebox on a Raspberry Pi, which streams the music with pulseaudio-dlna to my network receiver.